mila-iqia/clockwork/README.md

 ## thoughts from adapting Quentin's code

+### an opportunity to revisit decisions

+Some decisions such as the representation for timestamps were made in the original "sinfo.py" script.
+We can either implement exactly the same interface, or we can improve in some places.
+Improvements should be discussed with the team in general to avoid being just arbitrary modifications, and the downside is that certain historical graphs in Prometheus are going to be lost.

+If we change the name of quantities, then the plots using those quantities are no longer to be valid.
+This was probably not the main goal for using Prometheus in the first place anyways, so it should be fair game.

 ### elastic search is not being used for it's main feature : searching text

 Elastic Search is being used a key-value database where updates